AkashP-14/The-Perfect-Guess-A-simple-python-project/README.md

-This is a very simple project made from nothing but simple python code.
+These are very simple projects made from nothing but simple python code.